Disaster grantmaking

 #

-The Funding Centre, an Our Community enterprise, is curating a list of grants made available in the wake of the 2020 Australian bushfires.
+The Funding Centre, an Our Community enterprise, curated a list of grants made available in the wake of the 2020 Australian bushfires.
 Funders include government, corporate and philanthropic groups.

-As you would expect, in the immediate aftermath of a disaster, most grants are focused on providing immediate relief to those in need.
+As you would expect, in the immediate aftermath of a disaster, most grants were focused on providing immediate relief to those in need.

 Grantmakers have deployed quick-response grants to address the immediate needs of individuals, families and small businesses who require urgent relief and assistance.
 The grants are relatively small and have minimal reporting requirements from grantees.